anthonywiite/Current-Projects/README.md

-# Current-Projects
+# Current-Projects | Portfolio

-Primarily used as a portfolio.
+Welcome!
+Come check out some of my current projects.

-School Projects will be seperate from these and private.
+School projects will be seperate from these and private.

-Also going to be used as a form of referrence as I progress in skill.

 All projects are a work in progress, I primarily use vscode and xcode.